-10.7 Network Optical Safety
+11.9 Network Optical Safety

-If a fiber break occurs on the network, automatic laser shutdown (ALS) automatically shuts down the OSCM and OSC-CSM OSC laser output power and the optical amplifiers contained in the OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, and OPT-AMP-17-C cards.
-The Maintenance > ALS tabs in CTC card view provide the following ALS management options for OSCM, OSC-CSM, OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, and OPT-AMP-17-C cards:
+If a fiber break occurs on the network, automatic laser shutdown (ALS) automatically shuts down the OSCM and OSC-CSM OSC laser output power and the optical amplifiers contained in the OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, and OPT-RAMP-C cards, and the TX VOA in the protect path of the PSM card (in line protection configuration only).
+(Instead, the PSM active path will use optical safety mechanism implemented by the booster amplifier or OSC-CSM card that are mandatory in the line protection configuration.)

+The Maintenance > ALS tab in CTC card view provide the following ALS management options for OSCM, OSC-CSM, OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, OPT-RAMP-C and PSM (on the protect path, only in line protection configuration) cards:

 - Disable-ALS is off.
 The OSC laser transmitter and optical amplifiers are not automatically shut down when a traffic outage loss of signal (LOS) occurs. - Auto Restart-ALS is on.
 The OSC laser transmitter and optical amplifiers automatically shut down when traffic outages (LOS) occur.
 It automatically restarts when the conditions that caused the outage are resolved.
-Auto Restart is the default ALS provisioning for OSCM, OSC-CSM, OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, and OPT-AMP-17-C cards.

-- Manual Restart-ALS is on.
+Auto Restart is the default ALS provisioning for OSCM, OSC-CSM, OPT-BST, OPT-BST-E, OPT-BST-L, OPT-AMP-L, OPT-AMP-C, OPT-AMP-17-C, OPT-RAMP-C and PSM (on the protect path, only in line protection configuration) cards. - Manual Restart-ALS is on.
 The OSC laser transmitter and optical amplifiers automatically shut down when traffic outages (LOS) occur.
 However, the laser must be manually restarted when conditions that caused the outage are resolved. - Manual Restart for Test-Manually restarts the OSC laser transmitter and optical amplifiers for testing.